 Recipe FAQ

-This recipe was originally written for store bought BBQ sauce instead of homemade.
-If you want to use store bought I recommend draining water off the cooked beans before adding BBQ sauce to taste.
+This recipe was originally written for store-bought BBQ sauce instead of homemade.
+If you want to use store-bought I recommend draining water off the cooked beans before adding BBQ sauce to taste.

 Stir the beans and cook on high pressure for another 2 minutes.
 Do a quick pressure release and check for tenderness, repeating as necessary.

-For best quality keep refrigerated in a closed container for 3-4 days.
+Leftovers: For best quality keep refrigerated in a closed container for 3-4 days.

 Looking for more instant pot recipes?

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
+You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review in the comments section below.
 I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+Or check out my new cookbook and follow along on my YouTube, Instagram, TikTok, and Pinterest, or sign up for my newsletter!

 Instant Pot Vegan Baked Beans